gil121983/obfuscatedPHP/README.md

 ---------
 HiddenGET
 ---------

-A simple YARA rule made with regex to catch GET requets that are generated dynamically with bitwise operations.
+A simple YARA rule made with regex to catch obfuscated GET requets that are generated with bitwise operations.